Rodrigo Cuba

 Rodrigo Cuba Piedra (born 17 May 1992) is a Peruvian footballer who plays as a right-back for Sport Boys.

-Club career
+Career

 Rodrigo Cuba began his senior career with Alianza Lima.
 He made his Torneo Descentralizado league debut on matchday 1 of the 2012 season in 2–2 draw at home against León de Huánuco.
 In his debut season Cuba made total of 18 league appearances.